cs1302uga/cs1302-urgency-queue/README.md

 If there has been an update and you have already cloned the project to Odin, then you can update your copy of the project using the <code>$ git pull</code>
-command while inside of your project directory.
+command while inside your project directory.

 ## Project Description